patthoege/brain-flip/README.md

 ### Frameworks and Code
 * The website layout draws its inspiration from the Love Maths project.
 * <a href="https://www.w3schools.com/">W3 Schools</a> was a source of help to learn the methods/functions of a card game.
-* The <a href="">Web Dev Simplified</a> was a very useful resource to learn JavaScript Oriented Object Design Programming.
+* The <a href="https://www.youtube.com/watch?v=3uuQ3g92oPQ&t=2846s">PortEXE</a> was a very useful resource to learn JavaScript Oriented Object Design Programming.
 I research various memory card games from students to gain insights.
 During this process, I incorporated some of their key illustration points into my own.
 * Research further how to shuffle from <a href="https://dev.to/codebubb/how-to-shuffle-an-array-in-javascript-2ikj"> Dev.to</a>
 * As I am very new to JS, I asked a developer friend about a better way to approach the code, he recommends to use Javascript classes(Object Oriented Design Pattern) I also did some research about how to use classes to have a more accessible and organized layout of code<a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Using_classes"> JavaScript classes</a> and watch some tutorials.